 Prevention Tips Against Sun Damage on the Skin

-- Wear sun protective clothing and hats. – if you can’t be indoors, shield from the sun using long sleeves, wide brimmed hats, sunglasses, and umbrella.
-In some countries, it’s common to see women using parasol to shield their faces from the sun when walking in streets.
-Asian women are famous for carrying parasols in summer.
+- Wear sun protective clothing and hats. - if you can't be indoors, shield from the sun using long sleeves, wide-brimmed hats, sunglasses, and umbrella.
+In some countries, it's common to see women using a parasol to shield their faces from the sun when walking in the streets.
+Asian women are famous for carrying parasols in the summer.
 I may have to invest in one.

 - Use sunscreens with 30 SPF DAILY even when you are driving.
 And beware of sunscreens higher than 50 SPF.
-Higher SPF do not provide additional protection but create a false sense of security.
-The American Academy of Dermatology recommend broad-spectrum sunscreens, which protect against UVA and UVB rays, with an SPF of at least 30.
+Higher SPF does not provide additional protection but creates a false sense of security.
+The American Academy of Dermatology recommends broad-spectrum sunscreens, which protect against UVA and UVB rays, with an SPF of at least 30.
 Apply sunscreen generously every two to three hours.